NIRSpec Features and Caveats

 - The grating wheel assembly (GWA) exhibits some repositional inaccuracy; any time it is moved, it does not return to the exact same position for a given setting.
 This causes shifts in the position of spectra on the detector in the dispersion direction, of up to several pixels.
 However, NIRSpec was designed with sensors on the GWA that report its position each time it is moved.
 A key part of the instrument model is a calibration of the sensor voltage as a function of the grating tilt.
 The GWA tilt calibration is then used in combination with the model and sensor telemetry to calculate the instantaneous wavelength solution per pixel on the detectors for each and every exposure.
 This calibration strategy is expected to yield a wavelength solution that is good to better than 1/8th of a resolution element for all dispersers.

-Ground-testing has indicated that this approach will meet NIRSpec's science requirements.
+Ground testing has indicated that this approach will meet NIRSpec's science requirements.
 The overall accuracy in the wavelength and throughput characterization is sufficient for most science use cases, obviating the need for dedicated flat field and wavelength calibration exposures (i.e., "autocals") with every science exposure.
 However, for observations requiring very high flux or wavelength precision, users should contact the JWST Help Desk for further guidance.
-We expect to learn more about NIRSpec's calibration over the course of Cycle 1.
+Additional information will be available about NIRSpec's calibration over the course of Cycle 1.

 Absolute flux calibration